 Loyalty emails are winning back customers.
 Let’s see some examples of loyalty and re-engagement emails:

 - Life event emails.
 Don’t ever miss the opportunity to collect additional data about a customer.
 It will help you establish more trust relations in the future.
-Think about birthday emails with warm wishings and providing the celebrant with the personal reason to shop with a discount during the month.
+Think about birthday emails with warm wishings and provide the celebrant with the personal reason to shop with a discount during the month.
 It’s great, isn’t it?

 - Win back emails.
 For sure, most people have seen such emails in their mailboxes.
 They come through if you don’t purchase from any shop in a while.
 These emails may offer discount codes in case of re-engagement and include a conversational message.